letsencrypt/website/README.md

 show items to be published in the future (like blog posts with dates in the future).

-If you update javascript, css or layouts, you can run tests with:
+If you update javascript, CSS, or layouts, you can run tests with:

 ```sh
 npm install && npm run build && npm test